 How to change your last name after divorce in Texas

-In Texas, if you have been divorced for some time and want to change your last name later, you will need to file an Original Petition for Change of Name in the county where you reside.
+If you’re wondering how to change your last name in Texas after divorce and you have been divorced for some time and want to change your last name later, you will need to file an Original Petition for Change of Name in the county where you reside.
 In order to make the name change official, you will need to schedule a hearing and appear in court, where a judge will need to approve your request through a court order.

 When would the court deny a request for a name change in Texas?